Turning dreams into reality.

 Community Development Block Grant Float Loan (CDBG)

 The CDBG Float Loan is used to provide short-term low cost financing for construction and CDBG eligible projects.
 For more information pleas contact email@example.com

 Economic Development puts much emphasis on and significant effort in retaining, assisting, and growing companies currently located in Cincinnati.
 To accomplish this, we have begun to proactively set up one-on-one onsite company visits.
 We want to help businesses in Cincinnati connect with the City and with neighborhood resources.
-Another goal of our onsite visits is simply to get to know our business owners and management teams, and to thank them for locating their businesses in Cincinnati.
-We cannot say this enough, especially in today's economic climate.

 If you are a business in the City of Cincinnati that would like to schedule a retention or expansion visit, please email us and one of our development officers will be available to assist you.